eyolfson/eyl-nes-emulator/README.md

 ## License

 All code is licensed under GPLv3+.
+All documentation is licensed under CC BY-SA 4.0.

 ## Resources